coopernurse/clj-appengine-oauth/README.md

 Very very simple oauth library for Clojure for use with Google App Engine.
 This library uses the Signpost library to do OAuth 1.0 signatures.

+## Usage

+Add this to your project.clj :dependencies block

+    [clj-appengine-oauth "0.1.0"]

 ## Tested with

 * Twitter (1.0a)